renbran/FINAL-ODOO-APPS/osus_invoice_report/DEAL_TRACKING_ENHANCEMENT.md

 3. Apply **filters** to find property-related invoices
 4. Use **Group By** options to organize by deal criteria

+## QR Code Portal Access Enhancement

+### Overview
+The QR code functionality has been enhanced to provide secure portal access to documents.
+When users scan the QR code on invoices or other documents, they will be redirected directly to the portal view of that specific document.

+### Key Features:
+1. **Portal URL Generation** - QR codes now contain secure portal access URLs
+2. **Access Token Security** - Each QR code includes a unique access token for secure access
+3. **Mobile-Friendly** - QR codes can be scanned with any mobile device
+4. **Fallback Support** - If portal URL generation fails, falls back to informational content

+### Implementation:
+- **Method**: `_get_portal_url()` generates the complete portal URL with access token
+- **Security**: Uses Odoo's built-in `get_portal_url()` method for secure access
+- **Error Handling**: Graceful fallback to informational QR content if portal access fails
+- **Base URL**: Automatically detects the Odoo instance base URL

+### Usage:
+1. Enable "Show QR Code in Report" on any invoice
+2. Generate the PDF report or view the document
+3. The QR code can be scanned to access the portal view
+4. Users with appropriate permissions can view the document details

 ## Future Enhancements
 - Add deal tracking to other related models (payments, credit notes)
 - Implement deal tracking dashboards